 This four day walking experience takes you to the edge of the world.
-The Three Capes Lodge Walk is a fully-guided walking experience along Tasmania’s dramatic Tasman Peninsula with the wild Southern Ocean as your constant.
+The Three Capes Lodge Walk in Tasmania is a fully-guided walking experience along the dramatic Tasman Peninsula with the wild Southern Ocean as your constant.

-A boat voyage, dolerite spires and 37,000 years of history form part of the journey.
-Settle in each evening in our architecturally-designed in-park lodges and enjoy Tasmania’s finest eats and drinks on this 46km walking adventure.
+A boat voyage, dolerite spires and 37,000 years of history form part of this journey.
+Settle in each evening in our architecturally-designed in-park lodges and enjoy the region’s finest eats and drinks on this 46km walking adventure.

 This walk will commence on 1 September 2018.
 Forward bookings are being taken directly by Tasmanian Walking Company, the only guided walking company authorised by the Tasmanian Parks & Wildlife Service to offer the Three Capes Track and stay within the national park each night.